wellcodeglobal/engineering101/README.md

 #### 3. Rule of use - IF/ELSE
-1. Only use `unless` in a oneliner if statement
+1. `unless` can only be used in a oneliner if statement
 2. oneliner `if/unless` statement must have characters's length less than half of screen view + NerdTree
+3. for oneliner if statement avoid negation `!` syntax

 #### 4. View -> SLIM Template engine
 > How to handle if element that have many attribute(dataset, etc.) which cause to a long oneline code?